 Covered perils

 In general, homeowners insurance covers mold damage when it results from a covered peril.
 Covered perils typically include incidents like sudden and accidental water damage.
-For example, if a pipe bursts and water damage leads to mold growth, your insurance will likely cover the mold removal and damage repairs (though to be absolutely certain, it’s best to review your policy and consult your insurance agent).
+For example, if a pipe bursts and water damage leads to mold growth, your insurance will likely cover the mold removal and damage repairs (though to be absolutely certain, it’s best to review your homeowners insurance policy and consult your insurance agent).

 Additional coverage